cbarraza815029/prdpm/README.md

 ## prdpm.py
 The prdpm script that contains all functions necessary to remotely power on or off a PC.
 Also contains descriptions for each function.

-## vars.py
+## settings.json
-The module that contains commonly used variables.
+The file that contains commonly used variables.
 Changes made here will apply to the entire program (e.g. changing target_host from "freenas.local" to "file-server.net" will change the device being pinged; Pi must be hooked up to the new device for prdpm to continue working).
 The variables are:

 ### pwr variable
 The variable assigned to the GPIO pin connected to the ATX front panel power switch via the controller board.
 The gpiozero library uses Broadcom (BCM) pin numbering for the GPIO pins (see https://gpiozero.readthedocs.io/en/stable/recipes.html#pin-numbering); set to BCM pin 23 (i.e. board pin 16) by default for use with the perdeas controller board.
 You can change this to a different pin if using a different controller board.